AllGloryToTheHypnotoad/archeyjs/README.md

 	[Install]
 	WantedBy=multi-user.target

+Then do:

+    sudo systemctl endable archeyjs.service
+    sudo systemctl start archeyjs.service

-Then you can use `sudo systemctl start|stop|status archeyjs.service` to start, stop, or find the current status of the server.
+Now you can use `sudo systemctl start|stop|status archeyjs.service` to start, stop, or find the current status of the server.

 # Change Log